eCourt Kokua is Experiencing Technical Issues

-The two-day orientation workshop will be held on:
+The two-day orientation workshops will be held on:

-Registration deadline is February 13.
-The early bird registration deadline is February 6, 2014.
-Registration forms are available on the Judiciary's website and from the Office on Equality and Access to the Courts at 539-4860.
+Registration deadline is February 10, 2017.
+Registration forms are available on the Judiciary’s website and from the Office on Equality and Access to the Courts at 539-4860.

-The workshop registration fee is $95. ($75 if registration is received by early bird registration deadline.)
-A grant from the Hawaii Women's Legal Foundation and Hawaii Friends of Justice and Civic Education is being used to lower the cost from the original $120 fee.
+The workshop registration fee is $95.
+A grant from the Hawaii Women’s Legal Foundation and Hawaii Friends of Justice and Civic Education is being used to lower the cost from the original $120 fee.